arabella-a/parent-child/README.md

+# Class 12

-# Description
+## Description

-- passing values from parent ot child and child to parent
+- passing values from parent to child and child to parent